houen/ssm/README.md

   ``` -->
 - Add README note on always changing / updating secrets in separate branches to minimize conflict risk.
 - bin/update_ssm script for pulling new ssm versions
-- bin/check_if_secrets_up_to_date script for letting users know when they should run bin/decrypt_secrets